-We frame our work in a DTM environment for two reasons: (i) similar environments were shown to support much higher transaction throughputs than traditional Relational Database Management Systems (RDBMS) for OTLP workloads [29], and (ii) our choice presents us with some very interesting problems that allow us to innovate.
+We frame our work in a DTM environment because: (i) similar environments were shown to support much higher transaction throughputs than traditional OTLP workloads [31], and (ii) our choice presents us with some interesting problems that allow us to innovate.

 The rest of the paper is organized as follow.
-In Section 2 we describe the Granola model and the Schism technique.
+In Section 2 we describe Granola and Schism.
 Section 3 overviews the system model.
 The automatic framework is presented in Sections 4, 5, 6.
-In Section 7 the framework's evaluation is reported.
-Section 8 discusses past and related works and Section 9 concludes the paper.
+Section 7 discusses our chosen workloads in the context of independent transactions.
+In Section 8 the framework's evaluation is reported.
+Section 9 discusses past and related works and Section 10 concludes the paper.

-2. BACKGROUND
+2 BACKGROUND